 As an international student, you will find that the U.S. educational system offers instruction in a broad range of subjects.
 Most likely you will take classes that fall into the liberal arts category, as well as courses specific to your program, such as Hotel and Restaurant Accounting, Resort Management or Ecotourism.

 The University of California, Irvine (UCI) offers a three-month International Tourism & Hotel Management Certificate focusing on the growth of environmental consciousness within tourism.
 Using case studies, instructors help students grasp concepts and practices of successful hotel management that emphasizes sustainability and conserving natural resources.
 Throughout the program the students examine real-life cases that involve tourism infrastructure, super structure (for example, developing a new airport) and issues relating to pollution.
 They then determine how a tourism project will affect the local economy and the environment.

 Instructors tailor the assignment to each student’s country or city of origin, teaching students from overseas to learn to identify how some tourism issues relate to their home countries and the possible solutions they can apply.
 They then give a class presentation about their findings.

 Project management and customer service skills are important aspects of the program.
-For example, the Customer Service class covers a variety of topics: delivering better, faster service; increasing customer satisfaction; learning how to gain repeat business; finding workable solutions to customer problems; and motivating employees.
+For instance, the Customer Service class covers a variety of topics: delivering better, faster service, increasing customer satisfaction, learning how to gain repeat business, finding workable solutions to customer problems, and motivating employees.

 The Marketing and Branding class covers such timely topics as electronic resources, international competitive analyses and metrics for evaluation.